CCMoze/tryhackme-soc-analyst-portfolio/01-blue-team-introduction/01-junior-security-analyst-intro.md

 5. Escalate or close

 ✅ Key Idea:
-Not all alerts are real and filtering false positives is important.
+Not all alerts are real, and filtering false positives is important.

 ---